 Each type of fruit and vegetable has a limit in regards to the “critical” temperature, or lowest temperature, it can tolerate before experiencing irreversible chill damage.
 A carrot that’s stored in an environment that’s too cold, for example, will soften and turn black.
 When placing produce in cold storage, consider the critical temperatures of each type of good to prevent product damage and losses.

 Similarly, appropriate refrigeration temperatures slow the growth of bacteria.
 When storage temperatures are between 41° and 135°F, the conditions may promote bacterial growth.

 Inappropriate Relative Humidity Levels

-Many produce items require high relative humidity levels between 80 and 95 percent, such as leeks, tomatoes, apples and lettuce.
-The cold storage humidity levels that are too dry lead excessive moisture losses that damage produce.
+Many produce items require high relative humidity levels between 80 and 95 percent, such as leeks, tomatoes, apples, and lettuce.
+The cold storage humidity levels that are too dry lead to excessive moisture losses that damage produce.

 A produce’s water vapor content in relation to a storage unit’s temperature is also an important consideration.
 When falling temperatures cause humidity trapped in produce to reach its dew point, condensation may form on the fruit or vegetable.
 Localized condensation is particularly problematic because it can lead to excessive moisture that promotes microbial growth.

 The crates and packages in which products are stored should not restrict airflow.
 To this end, a gap of 2 feet or more between walls and crates filled with produce, and a 3-foot or larger gap between crates and ceilings, refrigeration units, and other crates is ideal.
 When produce packaging or storage crates are too close together, moisture levels may rise because of insufficient airflow.
 Furthermore, if the packaging material is porous, moisture may permeate it, affecting the air quality surrounding the produce.